hvihvi/blog/pages/posts/a-theory-of-fun-for-game-design.md

 * Can the core mechanic support multiple types of challenges?
 * Can the player bring multiple abilities to bear on the challenge?
 * At high levels of difficulty, does the player have to bring multiple abilities to bear on the challenge?
 * Is there skill involved in using an ability?
-(If not, is this a fundamental “move” in the game, like moving one checker piece?)
+(If not, is this a fundamental "move" in the game, like moving one checker piece?)
 * Are there multiple success states to overcoming the challenge?
 (In other words, success should not have a single guaranteed result.)
 * Do advanced players get no benefit from tackling easy challenges?
 * Does failing at the challenge at the very least make you have to try again?